 The faucet is then baked in an oven at about 400°F which melts the powder and changes the structure of the coating into long, cross-linked molecular chains.
 These chains are what give the coating is durability, reducing the risk of scratches, chipping, abrasions, corrosion, fading, and other wear issues.

-The singular disadvantage of the technique is that the resulting finish is not a resistant to wear and damage as the finishes produced by other technologies. which make extensive use of powder coatings to create its fabulously inventive finishes characterizes the finish as "semi-durable".
-It is more robust that most liquid paints, but not nearly as wear-resistant as the metal or finishes applied using PVD technology.
+The singular disadvantage of the technique is that the resulting finish is not as resistant to wear and damage as the finishes produced by other technologies. which make extensive use of powder coatings to create its fabulously inventive finishes characterizes the finish as "semi-durable".
+It is more robust than most liquid paints, but not nearly as wear-resistant as the metal or finishes applied using PVD technology.

 Powder coatings also have to be applied in relatively thick coats to avoid defects like

 orange peel –a mottled, uneven surface.
 The thickness can obscure fine detail.